Zchappie/Garage/IN2210_Tracking_and_Detection_in_CV/L4_filtering_and_Edge.md

     Edges gradients above some low threshold are considered to be above the threshold if they are also connected to edges above a higher.
 They can thus be seen as continuations of these high-confidence areas.

 In the previous sections, we only talked about the linear filters.
 Now, let's check the **non-linear filters**.
 This type of filter takes into account input pixel values before deciding how to use them in the output.
+While **linear filters** combine input pixels in a way that depends on where a pixel is in the image and not on its value.

 1. Median Filtering